bioglaze/rally/README.md

 rally
 =====

-A simple 3D rally game written in Java.
+A simple 3D rally game written in Java/LWJGL.
+Not yet playable.